Oduig/how-to-choose-a-web-framework/README.md

 The word is in.
 Someone has formulated a master plan to conquer the market.
 Their first step is to reach as many users as possible, for as small an effort as possible.
-They have chosen the most portable and most widespread platform *in the world*: the web.
+They have chosen the most portable and most widespread platform in the world: *the web*.

-Eager to start on a greenfield project, you take the bag of money and get started.
+Eager to start on a greenfield project, you accept a bag of money and get started.
 Here are the requirements:

 - The site should work in **all browsers**, including Safari, Opera and IE6.